Popular Now

 You will be picked up from Hotel Ali Cafe in Jamaa Elfna Square at 7:30 PM.
 We'll also make a stop at Menara airport at 8:00 PM to grab the rest of the group.

-We then drive to Imlil, which lies at the foot of Mt Toubkal.
-Our local team will welcome, and you'll have a freshly prepared dinner and trek briefing.
+We then drive to Imlil, which lies at the foot of Mount Toubkal.
+Our local team will welcome you, and you'll have a freshly prepared dinner and trek briefing.

 Accommodation tonight is in triple and quadruple rooms with showers.